home-assistant/core/README.md

 ---------------------
 Home Assistent runs a webserver accessible on port 8123.

-  * At http://localhost:8123/ it will provide a debug interface showing the current state of the system.
+  * At http://localhost:8123/ it will provide a debug interface showing the current state of the system and an overview of registered services.
   * At http://localhost:8123/api/ it provides a password protected API.

 A screenshot of the debug interface: